Tattoo-Friendly Private Onsen in Hokkaido

 Which Hokkaido onsen have private baths where you can bathe with tattoos?

-Five verified options across four areas: [Dai-ichi Takimotokan](/onsen/dai-ichi-takimotokan) and [Hotel Mahoroba](/onsen/hotel-mahoroba) in Noboribetsu, [Jozankei Yurakusoan](/onsen/jozankei-yurakusoan) near Sapporo, [La Vista Akangawa](/onsen/la-vista-akangawa) at Lake Akan, and [Zaborin Ryokan](/onsen/zaborin-ryokan) in Niseko.
-Three of these include private baths in every room.
+Five verified stays across four areas: Dai-ichi Takimotokan and Hotel Mahoroba in Noboribetsu, Jozankei Yurakusoan near Sapporo, La Vista Akangawa at Lake Akan, and Zaborin in Niseko.
+Three of them (Jozankei Yurakusoan, La Vista Akangawa, and Zaborin) put a private hot-spring bath in every room.
+Dai-ichi Takimotokan goes further: tattoos are welcome in its communal baths too.

 Can you use a private onsen bath in Hokkaido without staying overnight?